puneetkakkar/secure-vault/README.md

 **Secure Vault** is a privacy-focused application designed to safeguard your passwords, documents, and other confidential information.
 It's built with end-to-end encryption, ensuring that only you have access to your data.
 We never have access to your passwords or sensitive information.

+This project is built with full-stack ownership and security-first architecture, combining:

+- A responsive **React + Next.js** web app
+- A robust **Spring Boot + Java** backend with Redis caching
+- JWT-based authentication and OAuth2 support
+- Modular codebase structured for future extensibility (e.g., mobile client, multi-device sync)

+> 🛠️ **Status**: Actively in development — core features are live, and I’m continuing to add secure sharing, MFA, vault tagging, and mobile client support.

 ## ⚗️ Key Features:

-* **End-to-End Encryption:** Your data is encrypted on your device and remains encrypted on our servers, ensuring only you can access it.
+* **Zero-Knowledge Encryption**: All data is encrypted client-side and remains unreadable even to the server.
 * **Master Password Security:** Your master password is the only key to unlocking your vault.
 * **Secure Storage:** Keep all your valuable data safe and organized in one place.
-* **Secure Sharing:**  Share your information securely with trusted individuals.
+* **Internationalization (i18n)**: Designed for global use with localized support.
+* **Secure Sharing (In Progress)**: Share vault items safely using time-bound, encrypted share links.
+* **Multi-Platform Support (In Progress)**: Works on web, and mobile support is being developed with React Native.

 ## Why Choose Secure Vault?